pgailinas/videoqa-representation-comparison/docs/index.md

 The experimental VideoQA framework integrates multimodal retrieval, embedding generation, vector database indexing, and LLM-based inference to support comparative evaluation of baseline and RAG-enhanced video understanding pipelines.

-Raw video inputs are decoded and segmented into frames and short clips for multimodal feature extraction.
-Visual embeddings, captions, and optional transcript representations are generated using pretrained multimodal models and indexed within a vector database to support similarity-based evidence retrieval during inference.
+Raw video inputs are processed into frames and short clips for multimodal feature extraction.
+Pretrained multimodal models generate visual embeddings, captions, and optional transcript representations, which are indexed within a vector database to support similarity-based retrieval during inference.

 At query time, natural-language questions are converted into query embeddings and matched against indexed video representations to retrieve relevant frames, clips, captions, or transcript segments.
-Retrieved evidence is then provided to a LLM to generate contextually informed responses.
-The architecture supports evaluation across multiple retrieval strategies, embedding configurations, and inference workflows designed to analyze the interaction between multimodal retrieval systems and LLM-based reasoning.
+The retrieved evidence is then provided to a LLM to generate contextually informed responses.

+The architecture supports evaluation of multiple retrieval strategies, embedding configurations, and inference workflows, including both baseline and iterative RAG approaches.
+This design enables comparative analysis of how multimodal retrieval systems influence contextual grounding, temporal reasoning, and VideoQA performance.

 ---